Asha Negi

 Asha Negi (/hns/; born 23 August 1989) is an Indian actress who is known for her work in Hindi television productions.
 She is best known for playing Purvi Deshmukh Dutt/Kirloskar in Zee TV's soap opera Pavitra Rishta and Gauravi Karmarkar in Alt Balaji's web series Baarish.
 She is also known for her participation in the reality show Fear Factor: Khatron Ke Khiladi 6.

 In 2010, Negi debuted into television with the role of Madhura in Sapnon Se Bhare Naina and later appeared as Apeksha Malhotra in Ekta Kapoor's Bade Achhe Lagte Hain on Sony TV in 2011.
 She achieved her breakthrough performance in the soap opera Pavitra Rishta where she played Purvi Deshmukh from 2011 to 2014.

 In 2013, she won the dance reality show Nach Baliye 6 with her Pavitra Rishta co-star and partner Rithvik Dhanjani.
 Her other roles were in Ek Mutthi Aasmaan as Suhana/Kalpana on Zee TV and Kuch Toh Hai Tere Mere Darmiyaan as Koyal on StarPlus.
 Later, she participated in Fear Factor: Khatron Ke Khiladi 6 on Colors TV.
 In 2019, she was featured in the web series Baarish as Gauravi Karmakar.
-She made her Hindi film debut with Anurag Basu's directorial Ludo (film), in which she played a supporting role.
+She made her Hindi film debut with Anurag Basu's directorial Ludo, in which she played a supporting role.
 She also starred in the film Collar Bomb.